pyarasid/sididx-website/content/post/2021-05-02-part-2-how-to-create-hexbin-choropleth-map-to-visualize-data/index.markdown

 Finaly, we are done with all the manipulating the shapefile data, data wrangling, and adding data to the shapefile dataframe.
 Now, comes the moment of truth where we will create the hexbin choropleth map using the shapefile data that we created.

 We use ggplot to develop the hexbin choropleth map.
 We will use `geom_polygon` function of ggplot which can read `resultreg_covid` shapefile data.
 Also, create the choropleth for the latest data which is provided in the `Date` attribute of `geom_polygon`.
 We provide the longitude and latitude values in the aesthetic attribute of `geom_polygon`.
 We then use `geom_text` function of ggplot to add the county abbreviation names at the centroid of each hexagon polygons.
 The remaining ggplot arguments are simply adding themes, and working on beautifying the chart by manipulating caption, title, legend and colors.
-Note that the bin which does not have any data on the latest date is now shown in the legend on the map.
+Note that the bins which do not have any data on the latest date are not shown in the legend on the map.

 ```r
 library(ggplot2)